arjunramaswami/MatrixTranspose-FPGA/README.md

 ### BRAM Estimation

 Modelling the amount of BRAM usage is highly dependent on the design and implementation specifics.
 The next section elaborates on the specific designs and also estimates their respective BRAM usage.
-The estimation can be approximately calcalated by the following:
+The estimation can be approximately calculated by the following:

     data_width = 512
     if depth < 512 words: